devicetree-org/devicetree-specification/source/chapter4-device-bindings.rst

 Some recommended practices include:

-1. Define a compatible string using the conventions described in section :ref:`sect-standard-properties-compatible`.
+1. Define a compatible string using the conventions described in :numref:`sect-standard-properties-compatible`.

-2. Use the standard properties (defined in sections :ref:`sect-standard-properties` and :ref:`sect-interrupts`) as applicable for the new device.
+2. Use the standard properties (defined in :numref:`sect-standard-properties` and :numref:`sect-interrupts`) as applicable for the new device.
 This usage typically includes the ``reg`` and ``interrupts`` properties at a minimum.

-3. Use the conventions specified in section :ref:`chapter-device-bindings` (Device Bindings) if the new device fits into one the |spec| defined device classes.
+3. Use the conventions specified in :numref:`chapter-device-bindings` (Device Bindings) if the new device fits into one the |spec| defined device classes.

-4. Use the miscellaneous property conventions specified in section :ref:`sect-misc-properties`, if applicable.
+4. Use the miscellaneous property conventions specified in :numref:`sect-misc-properties`, if applicable.

 5. If new properties are needed by the binding, the recommended format for property names is: ``"<company>,<property-name>"``, where ``<company>``